martindisch/weather-v4/README.md

-# weather-v3
+# weather-v4-abandonware

-This is the fourth iteration of my simple weather station using an AM2302 sensor, this time with a Leptos web app.
+This was supposed to be the the fourth iteration of my simple weather station using an AM2302 sensor, this time with a Leptos web app.
+I stopped developing it after the Wasm build by `cargo leptos watch` in debug mode consumed enough memory to get OOM killed.
+Release mode worked, but drove already aggravating compile times into territory even I found infuriating.
+Rust compile times and frontend development just aren't a good fit.

-The system has two parts:

-- [Base station](weather-station/README.md) with sensor, taking regular measurements and uploading them to the backend whenever it has connectivity
-- [Backend and client](weather-app/README.md) for storing and interacting with current and historical readings

 ## License